elijahchurch/Currency-Exchange/README.md

 ## Known Bugs

 * I would like to have the displayed result convert the currency to the locale format of the selected country, but was having trouble using Intl.NumberFormat.format correctly.
+I also made an attempt to use the Enriched data API endpoint that ExchangeRate offers, but realized (the hard way from a 403 error) that that endpoint is part of a paid service.

 ## License